-There are many external awards, scholarships, and bursaries that are available through other organizations.
-These types of award resources (known as external awards) are set aside for very specific candidates (based on demographics such as ethnicity, parent's occupation, home town, etc.); Students are encouraged to review the External Awards web page to see if there are additional awards they could apply for.
+Many external awards, scholarships, and bursaries are available through other organizations.
+These types of award resources (known as external awards) are set aside for very specific candidates (based on demographics such as ethnicity, parent's occupation, hometown, etc.).

 The B. Harper Bull Scholarship Awards

 Are you a post-secondary student pursuing a future career in the environmental or cultural heritage sectors?
 The B. Harper Bull Scholarship Awards are here to support you.
 To qualify, students must: